SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/checkpoint.md

 #### errors

 *   201 – Not found in database (if task.tracker_id is not null and belongs to nonexistent tracker)
-*   236 – Feature unavailable due to tariff restrictions (if device’s tariff does not allow usage of tasks)
+*   236 – Feature unavailable due to tariff restrictions (if device's tariff does not allow usage of tasks)